Timoreee/slss-programming-2023-24/Notes/Natural Language Processing.md

 ```python
 some_list - ["Matt", "Ethan", "Johanne"]
 ```
+The lower.() method takes a string and converts all uppercase letters into lower case.
 # Access Elements in a List
 We can grab things from lists using the bracket notation "Tim", I would do the following